-The Office for Standards in Education, Children's Services and Skills (Ofsted) conducted their inspection of the school on November 15th 2016.
+The Office for Standards in Education, Children's Services and Skills (Ofsted) conducted their inspection of the school on May 4th and 5th 2022.

 This was the first routine inspection the school received since the COVID-19 pandemic began.

 - Inspectors discussed the impact of the pandemic with school leaders and have taken that into account in their evaluation.